Caccia Birch House

 Caccia-Birch House (previously: Nannestad Homestead, Woodhey, Vice-Regal Residence, The Convalescent Home for Women of the Services) is a New Zealand colonial homestead and a Heritage New Zealand Category I Historic Place.
 It is located at 130 Te Awe Awe Street in the city of Palmerston North.
 Completed in 1892, it is named after William Caccia Birch and his wife Maude, who gifted the property to the government in 1941.

-The property, owned by Palmerston North City Council, is administered by the Caccia Birch Trust Board, and operates as a conference and events venue on a cost-recovery basis.
+The property, owned by Palmerston North City Council, and operates as a conference and events venue on a cost-recovery basis.
 The Coach House Museum includes photos of the property's previous owners.

 History

 The dwelling was designed by Danish-born architect Ludolph Georg West for Norwegian settler Jacob Nannestad and his wife Anna.
 In 1903, Englishman John Henderson Pollock Strang and his wife Mary purchased the property and named it "Woodhey".
 It became the temporary residence of the Governor-General of New Zealand, Lord Plunket, after a 1907 fire destroyed Parliament buildings.
-In 1921, Caccia Birch purchased the property; he was the adopted son of William Birch.
-In the 1930s, a portion of the property, the Hokowhitu Lagoon, was given to the Palmerston North City Council while the rest of the property was given to the government in 1941.
+In 1921, William Caccia Birch purchased the property; he was the adopted son of William Birch and Ethel Birch.
+In 1937, a portion of the property, the Hokowhitu Lagoon, was given to the Palmerston North City Council while the rest of the property was given to the government in 1940.
 The Caccia Birch House was used by the military during the Second World War and subsequently became a convalescent home for servicewomen and nurses.
 It was used as an educational institution during the period from 1960 to 1976.
 In 1983, it was given to the city council.
 The Caccia Birch Trust Board was formed in 1989, and in 1992, it was turned into a conference and function centre.